InteractiveScapeGmbH/TuioUnityClient/README.md

 ## Installation instructions

 Open the Package Manager window and click the plus icon followed by "Add package from git URL...".
-Enter https://github.com/InteractiveScapeGmbH/TuioUnityClient.git and click "Add".
+Enter https://github.com/InteractiveScapeGmbH/TuioUnityClient.git and click "Add".</br>
+Alternatively download the code from github, unzip it and choose the "Add package from disk.." option.
+Select the ```package.json``` file from the package directory.

 ![Add Package](Documentation~/img/pm-add.png)